 Tuition and Living Expenses

 Financial aid for students in the LLM program is limited.
 Grants are available only in a small portion of the total cost.
-In a typical LLM class, about 30% of the students will receive scholarship grants from the Law School and the average grant is between $15,000 and $20,000.
+In a typical LLM class, about 30% of the students will receive scholarship grants based on merit from the Law School and the average grant is between $15,000 and $20,000.
 LLM applicants requiring financial aid should make every effort to obtain assistance from their governments, families, employers, or other outside sources.